open/close all folders

 - A noteworthy example is the Rock Snake Pokémon Onix, which, although being 8.8 m long and made of boulders (the diameters of which range from Red's height to double his height), weighs only 210 kg (463 lbs).

 - There's also Wailord, a whale blimp-like Pokémon that is 47 feet long yet only weighs about half a ton.
+Turns out this was intentional this time, to give Wailord a density low enough to float on water.
+He is the "Float Whale Pokémon", after all.

 - Spinda.
 The height of a five-year-old, the weight of a terrier.

 - The height of characters of the day is also in rather wild flux.
-If one considers Brock to be a slightly-less-than-average-sized young adult, every few episodes the cast runs into ten foot tall bearmen.
+If one considers Brock to be a slightly-less-than-average-sized young adult, every few episodes the cast runs into ten-foot-tall bearmen.

-- A somewhat literal application of this trope: In an issue of Game Informer magazine, the creators of the newest Red Faction game have reported that due to the new, highly realistic physics engine used to show the effects of damaging things, and would allow the player to damage a building enough to topple it.
+- A somewhat literal application of this trope: In an issue of Game Informer magazine, the creators of the newest Red Faction game have reported that the new, highly realistic physics engine, used to show the effects of damaging things, would allow the player to damage a building enough to topple it.
 It turned out that many of the buildings they'd designed have proven to be structurally unsound, and collapsed under their own weight shortly after being placed in the environment.
 Consequently, the devs have had to learn some architecture to continue work on the game.

 - Cautionary tale: Bungie hired real architects to design the environments from Oni.
 One of the most-cited problems with the game's art direction was that the environments look samey and boring.
 Bungie had previously been known as very Game Mod-friendly, but the prospect of editing tools was made rather unlikely due to the fact that Oni's characters were made and animated with 3DS Max and its levels were built with AutoCad.
 Both are tools of the trade for their respective professions, and both cost thousands of dollars a copy.

 - City of Heroes suffered from this pretty badly, since the default height in the incredibly robust character creator was nearly 6 feet, and went all the way up to 8 feet.
-As a result, characters of realistic height could be dwarfed by civilian NPCs, then there's the great big Super Soldier whom you kept hitting right in the crotch... and then let's not get started on the borderline Chaotic Architecture that were the indoor building maps.
+As a result, characters of realistic height could be dwarfed by civilian NPCs, then there's the great big Super Soldier whom you kept hitting right in the crotch... and then let's not get started on the borderline Chaos Architecture that were the indoor building maps.
 To make things worse, the game's own development team couldn't seem to make heads or tails of their own height system, routinely creating supposedly regular university professors who were nevertheless tall enough to give any NBA player an inferiority complex.
 Worse still was that even at "normal" size, most cars looked so small that a person would have to drive them with his head between his knees.
 On the other hand, aside from the wildly varying "normal" heights, there really weren't too many things "more giant" than they need to be when it comes to giant monsters.

 - More a "game engine designers have no sense of scale" one: in Pangya, the hole elevation reading is frequently way too large given the visual evidence.
 Case in point: character standing in bunker just below the green with ball at her feet.
 Surface of green (and hence hole level) is just above waist height.
 Hole elevation reading?
 Two point one metres.
 Making Hana (a typical schoolgirl), just over eleven feet tall.

 - In Metal Gear Solid 4, Snake's height and weight was given as 180cm and 63.8kg (5'11", one hundred and forty pounds), which would be pretty badly underweight even for a man who wasn't very toned and muscular.
-This is all the more egregious because his height and weight was given in (the otherwise completely implausible and insane) Metal Gear 2 Solid Snake as 178cm and 75kg(5'10", 165 lbs).
+This is all the more egregious because his height and weight was given in (the otherwise completely implausible and insane) Metal Gear 2: Solid Snake as 178cm and 75kg(5'10", 165 lbs).
 It's a pretty sensible weight for an average man of 5'10", but not for a buff man.
 Muscle is much denser than fat, so muscular people tend to have a high body weight for their size.
 A more reasonable weight for someone as ripped as Snake would be in the range of 81-86 kg/180-190 lbs.
-Arnold Schwarzenegger during The Eighties weighed over 100 kg despite — indeed, because of — having very little fat but plenty of muscle.
+Arnold Schwarzenegger during The '80s weighed over 100 kg despite — indeed, because of — having very little fat but plenty of muscle.

 - The Twisted Metal series has this in spades.
 The most notable instance is probably when Axel, a man on a platform stuck between two giant wheels, drives next to the "civilians" in the game, and appears about four or five times taller than they are.
 He, the motorbike guy, and other "small" vehicles are all as tall as most houses.